 NDSS Mission: The National Down Syndrome Society (NDSS) is the leading human rights organization for all individuals with Down syndrome.

-NDSS Vision: The National Down Syndrome Society envisions a world in which all people with Down syndrome have the opportunity to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities.
+NDSS Vision: The National Down Syndrome Society (NDSS) envisions a world in which all people with Down syndrome have the opportunity to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities.

 Resources & Support